Sujishankar2004/AI_Lab_2023-24/Ex.No1_BFS.md

 ### AIM:
 To write a python program to implement Breadth first Search.
 ### Algorithm:
-@@ -13,19 +13,35 @@ To write a python program to implement Breadth first Search.
+1]To write a python program to implement Breadth first Search.
-7. Call the bfs function by passing arguments visited, graph and starting node.
+2]Call the bfs function by passing arguments visited, graph and starting node.
-8. Stop the program.
+3]Stop the program.
 ### Program:
 ```
 #breadth first Search in python